gfauredev/dev-templates/README.md

 ### [`rust`](./rust/)

-- [Rust], including [cargo], [Clippy], and the other standard tools.
-The Rust version is determined as follows, in order:
+- [Rust], including [cargo], [Clippy], and the other standard tools, with the Rust version determined as follows, in order
   - From the `rust-toolchain.toml` file if present
   - From the `rust-toolchain` file if present
-  - Version 1.78.0 if neither is present
+  - Version if neither is present

 - [rust-analyzer]
 - [lldb] clang debug adapter